danielerapati/2years-oncall/PITCHME.md

 +++

-- Allowing others to build on solid ground (this is the message!!!)
+Allow others to build on solid ground

 <---- photo of a human pyramid?

 Note:
+(this is the message!!!)

 but in the end it will be worth it because you are enabling others to rely on your tools and data enough to build upon them.
 Their success depends on your stability and you will be surprised by the brilliant, creative, unexpected ways they will